-On March 24, 2016, the Company completed the acquisition of Health Net, Inc. (Health Net) for approximately \$6.0 billion, including the assumption of debt.
+On March 24, 2016, the Company completed the acquisition of Health Net, Inc. (Health Net) for \$6.0 billion, including the assumption of debt.
 The acquisition was accounted for as a business combination, which requires that assets acquired and liabilities assumed be recognized at their fair values as of the acquisition date.
-Those estimated amounts are reflected in the accompanying financial statements.
+The valuation of all the assets acquired and liabilities assumed was finalized in the fourth quarter of 2016.
+As a result of the completion of the Health Net acquisition, the Company's results of operations for the three months ended March 31, 2016 include the results of operations of Health Net from March 24, 2016 to March 31, 2016.